Tomato Companion Plants

 Borage

-I always grow borage with tomatoes because it repels the dreaded tomato hornworm!
+Borage is a great companion plant for tomatoes because it repels the dreaded tomato hornworm!
 They also attract pollinators and other beneficial insects.

 Additionally, you can use the pretty blue flowers and leaves in herbal teas.